How To Fight Frizz For Every Hair Type

 German recommends starting the fight against frizz in the shower, using a shampoo and conditioner that will boost volume and smooth out strands without weighing the hair down.
 For styling, both Klontz and German say that a lightweight leave-in conditioner is the key to nailing a frizz-free ‘do.
 Apply it through your hair and directly onto your roots and massage the scalp to amp up the volume and smooth down any potential flyaways.

 If you’re using hot tools to style your hair, German has an easy hack to ensure smooth strands. “[Using a nozzle tip attachment], blow-dry your hair in a downward motion to smooth those flyaways,” he says.
 Finish off by running a flat iron over your mane to smooth out the hair shaft and boost shine.
-Klontz advises looking for a flat iron with a titanium and micro-shine finish, as it will help minimize friction and reduce damage (and therefore frizz).
+Klontz recommends looking for a flat iron with a titanium and micro-shine finish, as it will help minimize friction and damage, which in turn will reduce frizz.

 How to fight frizz if you have wavy hair

 Moisture is essential to keep wavy hair frizz-free.
-Upping hydration levels will not only control frizz but also help lock your waves in place.
+Upping hydration levels will not only control frizz, but also help lock your waves in place.
 “Wavy hair reacts well with products that have a combination of oils and control,” says Klontz.
-Opt for a curl-care shampoo and conditioner to boost hydration and make for easy detangling post-shower, minimizing frizz.
+Opt for a curl-care shampoo and conditioner to boost hydration and make for easy detangling post-shower.

 Because heat styling causes damage and dryness, German recommends spritzing on a frizz-fighting leave-in conditioner tailored to curly hair and letting your hair air dry.
-“To avoid heat, you could put your hair into two loose braids while it air drys.
+“To avoid heat, you could put your hair into two loose braids while it air dries.
 Alternatively, wrap your hair in a loose bun and allow to air dry for soft waves.”
 Once dry, use a flat iron or curling iron to define your waves, but be sure to use heat-protectant products first to shield hair from heat damage.

 How to fight frizz if you have coarse, curly hair